Admiralty station (MTR): Artworks

-The station expansion project brought three artworks to the station.
+The station expansion project that connected the South Island and East Rail lines to Admiralty brought three artworks to the station.
 The first is Sense of Green by Tony Ip, a bamboo-covered landscaped deck over Harcourt Garden.
 The second, Urban Soundscape by Otto Li, is located along either side of the escalator shaft between the new and current stations.
 It depicts passengers' journeys through Admiralty.
 Anchoring the atrium is the suspended aluminium sculpture Mapping Our Journey by American artist Talley Fisher, representing the four MTR lines converging at the station as well as the intersection of individuality and community.

 Entrances and exits

 Admiralty is part of the central business district of Hong Kong Island.
 There are many office buildings around the station.
 A major shopping centre, Pacific Place, is accessed through a pedestrian walkway from Exit F.